Rover-BRM: 1965 Le Mans

 The 1964 engine was now used to race in anger at the 1965 24 Hours of Le Mans.
 Rather than running as an "experimental", it was numbered "31" and was a competitor against others in the 2-litre class.
 The fuel allowance was also now the same as for the piston cars, making the regenerators even more important.
 Graham Hill and Jackie Stewart were to drive.

 Allegedly owing to sand from the side of the course being sucked in when Graham Hill ran wide early on, the turbine blades were damaged.
 The engine began to overheat and for the rest of the race had to be monitored carefully to ensure that the exhaust gas temperature wasn't exceeded.
 Some hours later, while Stewart was driving, the tip of a turbine blade broke off and damaged one of the regenerators with a massive explosion, although the engine kept on running.

 The car performed well though, finishing tenth overall, second in the 2-litre prototype class, and the first British car.
 The average speed was slightly lower than previously at 98.8 mph but consumption had fallen in half to 13.51 mpg.

 Survival today

 After the 1965 Le Mans, the car was once briefly tested on public roads by the magazine Motor, but retired completely by 1974.
 In recent years the car is nominally on display at the British Motor Museum, Gaydon.

-Restored by a dedicated team of volunteers, the car is regularly seen at motoring events throughout the UK and consequently it may not always be on display at all times.
+Restored by a team of volunteers, the car is regularly seen at motoring events throughout the UK.

 In July 2014 the car was demonstrated at Le Mans Classic.

 The car was showcased at the Coventry Motofest in 2016, running on a closed section of the Coventry Ring Road.

 During 2022 the car has been on display at Thirlestane Castle, Shelsley Walsh and Goodwood Revival.